 - a.
 Trusts and estates may deduct charitable contributions in any amount of income up to the total amount of gross income (including capital gains), and are not limited to a ceiling of 50% of adjusted gross income. §642(c)(1); Rev. Rul.
 78-24, 1978-1 C.B.
 196. (Starting in 2018, the 50% ceiling was raised to 60%.) - b.
 An estate or trust may elect to deduct a charitable contribution made in one year as if it had been paid in the prior year. §642(c)(1); Reg. §1.642(c)-1(2).
-See the discussion of this subject below. - c.
-A trust or estate may deduct a contribution to a foreign charity.
-642(c)(1); Reg.
-1.642(c)-1(3)(b). - d.
+See the discussion of this subject below.
+But an estate or trust cannot carry over to a subsequent year excess contributions from a prior year, since §642(c) contains no carryover provisions. - c.
+A trust or estate may deduct a contribution to a foreign charity. §642(c)(1); Reg. §1.642(c)-1(3)(b).
+But the foreign contribution must actually have been paid; the set-aside provisions do not apply to amounts held for distribution to a foreign charity. - d.
 An estate or trust need not distinguish between contributions to public charities and private foundations, while individuals must comply with separate limitations on deductions to private foundations.
 Section 642(c) does not include such limitations. - e.
 An estate or trust apparently does not need to comply with the detailed §170 substantiation requirements, while individuals are subject to those rules.
 See the discussion below. - f.
 Estates and trusts may deduct portions of income that are actually paid to charity. §642(c)(1).
 But estates (but not most trusts) may also deduct those portions of net income that are permanently set aside for charitable purposes, even though that income has not yet been distributed to charity. §642(c)(2).
-However, a trust may take advantage of this set-aside deduction if the trust has made a §645 election to use a fiscal year as part of the decedent's estate.
-Reg. §1.645-1(e)(2)(iv), (e)(3)(i).
+However, a trust may take advantage of this set-aside deduction if the trust has made a $\S645$ election to use a fiscal year as part of the decedent's estate.
+Reg. $\S1.645-1(e)(2)(iv)$ , (e)(3)(i).
 See the discussion of a trust's election to use a fiscal year, above.
 The set-aside deduction is discussed further below.

 Unlike individuals, trusts and estates are not permitted to carry forward a charitable income tax deduction.
-As noted above, a charitable deduction is not eligible to be passed out to the beneficiaries as an excess deduction in the final year of the trust or estate.
-(642(h)(2); O'Bryan v.
+As noted above, a charitable deduction is not eligible to be passed out to the beneficiaries as an excess deduction in the final year of the trust or estate. §642(h)(2); O'Bryan v.
 Commissioner, 75 T.C.
-304 (1980)).
+304 (1980).